ramigs/ramigs.dev/src/site/posts/2021-10-01-load-testing-artillery.md

 (including frontend and nginx), since all requests go through nginx before being dispatched to and handled by [`@nuxtjs/proxy`](https://www.npmjs.com/package/@nuxtjs/proxy).
-This works great for us, as it more closely resembles real user behavior.
+This works great for us, as it makes our load testing more closely resemble real user behavior.

-In any case, even if your application is not set up in a similar way, but you'd still like to test other components of your stack, Artillery's extensibility (through "hooks", as we'll see later down the article) allows you to introduce further logic (e.g., HTTP requests to the frontend).
+In any case, even if your application is not set up in a similar way, but you'd still like to test other components of your stack, Artillery's extensibility (through "hooks", as we'll see later down the article) allows you to introduce further logic in your tests (e.g., HTTP requests to the frontend).

 ## Artillery